FreeWaveTechnologies/ZumIQ/End_to_End_Demos/README.rst

 These applications explore using a ZumLink IPR to read Modbus data from a Serial Base, transmitting the data to a different radio, and charting it on the receiving radio.

-Both Python and Node-RED follow the **same HardWare Setup which can be found below.**
+Both Python and Node-RED follow the **same Hardware Setup which can be found below.**

 For each demo there are three moving parts:

-1) A client application picking up sensor data from a Serial Base
+1) A client application picking up sensor data from a Serial Base and pushing it to the MQTT broker.

-2) A Mosquitto broker dealing with MQTT messages
+2) An MQTT broker (Mosquitto) dealing with MQTT messages

-3) Another client application (on a different ZumLink IPR) subscribing to the MQTT sensor data from the broker, and charting the data live on a website.
+3) Another client application (on a different ZumLink IPR) subscribing to the MQTT sensor data from the broker, and charting the data on a website.

 Hardware Setup
 ==============